- …ABOUT US

 Are we sharing information with third parties? ^

 No. There are no third parties involved with our pages though many wish they were.
-We have repeatedly turned down all offers and don’t see any reason to change this policy.
+We have repeatedly turned down all offers and will not be making any change soon but if we do, that information will be posted here.

 …ABOUT OUR RETURN POLICY ^